quack1/quack1_blog/content/song-of-the-day-beat-the-devils-tattoo-by-the-black-rebel-motorcycle-club.md

-Title: Song of the Day : "Beat the Devil's Tattoo" by the Black Rebel Motorcycle Club
+Title: Song of the Day : &laquo; Beat the Devil's Tattoo &raquo; by the Black Rebel Motorcycle Club
 Date: 2012-04-12 07:14
 Author: Quack1
 Category: Musique